Combinatorial Rising Bandits: Heatmaps in AntMaze-complex

-In Figure~\ref{figure:heatmap}, we only illustrate the performance of the optimal policy, CRUCB, and R-ed-UCB up to episode number 3000 due to space constraints.
 In Figure~\ref{figure:heatmap-app}, we provide a more comprehensive view by illustrating the exploration patterns across all baseline algorithms at various stages.
 The optimal policy, which follows the oracle constant policy, only explores the optimal path from the start to the goal, resulting in highly focused exploration along this path, as depicted in Figure~\ref{figure:heatmap-oracle-app}.
 In Figure~\ref{figure:heatmap-RCUCB-app}, CRUCB exhibits exploration patterns most similar to the optimal policy compared to other baselines, demonstrating its efficiency in targeting the goal effectively.
 Among the baselines, SW-CTS notably aligns most closely with the optimal policy in the exploration patterns and is the only algorithm to show a significant difference in regret compared to the others, as seen in Figure~\ref{figure:regret_antmaze-complex}.
 In comparison, algorithms not specifically designed for combinatorial settings, such as R-ed-UCB, SW-UCB, and SW-TS, suffer from less efficient exploration.
 Their exploration resembles a breadth-first search pattern, as they must explore a broader range of super arms despite having a given goal.

+In Figure~\ref{figure:heatmap-path-app} and Figure~\ref{figure:heatmap-edge-app}, we further analyze the exploration behaviors of each algorithm by visualizing their try frequencies at both the path and edge levels.
+The optimal policy concentrates its tries exclusively along the shortest path, resulting in highly localized activity in both visualizations.
+CRUCB exhibits exploration patterns that closely resemble those of the optimal policy, maintaining focused and structured exploration throughout.
+Notably, AntMaze-complex includes 178 possible paths, which makes exhaustive exploration highly time-consuming.
+As illustrated in Figure~\ref{figure:heatmap-path-app}, non-combinatorial algorithms struggle with this complexity: by episode 100, some paths remain untried, and even by episode 3000, their exploration remains broadly distributed and unguided, indicating inefficient use of the exploration budget.